 - You can use Views when you have a transactional system where data is continuously changing and use tables when data is not changing.

-- In Hadoop, mapping of data is far cheaper than partitioning the data based on a query, especially in transactional data.
+- In Hadoop, mapping data is far cheaper than partitioning the data based on a query, especially in transactional data.

 - It is advisable to program in parallel to maximize Hadoop’s processing power.
 It can be done by breaking logic into multiple phases and running these steps in parallel to speed up your ETL in Hadoop.